apache/doris/docs/en/docs/data-operate/import/import-way/stream-load-manual.md

   Stream load import can enable two-stage transaction commit mode: in the stream load process, the data is written and the information is returned to the user.
 At this time, the data is invisible and the transaction status is `PRECOMMITTED`.
 After the user manually triggers the commit operation, the data is visible.

++ enclose

+  When the csv data field contains row delimiters or column delimiters, to prevent accidental truncation, single-byte characters can be specified as brackets for protection.
+For example, the column separator is ",", the bracket is "'", and the data is "a,'b,c'", then "b,c" will be parsed as a field.

++ escape

+  Used to escape characters that appear in a csv field identical to the enclosing characters.
+For example, if the data is "a,'b,'c'", enclose is "'", and you want "b,'c to be parsed as a field, you need to specify a single-byte escape character, such as "\", and then modify the data to "a,' b,\'c'".

   Example：

     1. Initiate a stream load pre-commit operation